nostra13/Android-Universal-Image-Loader/README.md

 ## License
 Copyright (c) 2011-2012, [Sergey Tarasevich](http://nostra13android.blogspot.com)

-If you use Universal Image Loader code in your application you have to inform the author about it (*email: nostra13[at]gmail[dot]com*) like this:
+If you use Universal Image Loader code in your application you must inform the author about it (*email: nostra13[at]gmail[dot]com*) like this:
 > I use Universal Image Loader in MyAndroidApp (http://link_to_google_play).
 > I allow/don't allow to mention my app in "Applications using Universal Image Loader" on GitHub.

-Also you should (but you don't have to) mention it in application UI with string **"Used Universal-Image-Loader (c) 2011-2012, Sergey Tarasevich"** (e.g. in some "About" section).
+Also you should mention it (but it is not required) in application UI with string **"Used Universal-Image-Loader (c) 2011-2012, Sergey Tarasevich"** (e.g. in some "About" section).

 Licensed under the [BSD 3-clause](http://www.opensource.org/licenses/BSD-3-Clause)